Habitat (brand): Habitat stores

-Habitat as of July 2021 has one London flagship showroom in Westfield White City (4,700 sq ft), one flagship showroom in Brighton (6,500 sq ft) and one standalone showroom in Leeds opposite a Sainsbury's supermarket (2,000 sq ft).

-In April 2016 Habitat unveiled a £1.5million refurbishment of its flagship 25,000 Tottenham Court Road store.
+In April 2016 Habitat unveiled a £1.5million refurbishment of its flagship 25,000 sq ft Tottenham Court Road store.
 Designed by the Habitat in-house Design Studio, the new store featured a completely new look and layout for the brand with a stripped back design and monochrome colour palette to highlight Habitat's bright product collections.

 The Habitat store on King's Road in London closed in 2018.
 This was because the building it had occupied since 1973 is being redeveloped under plans submitted by the landowner Cadogan Estates and approved by the Kensington & Chelsea Council.

 In 2018, the business opened two new standalone stores - one in Westfield White City as part of the extension of the shopping centre which was planned to attract more homeware and lifestyle brands and the other in Brighton; this was the location of one of Habitat's most successful Homebase concessions.

 Sainsbury's announced in November 2020 that both the Habitat standalone stores in Tottenham Court Road (25,000 sq ft) and Finchley Road (18,000 sq ft) would close at the beginning of 2021, saying that it wanted to concentrate on selling Habitat products in its supermarkets and online.
 As of July 2021 the Tottenham Court Road store is now closed with the Habitat sign removed from the building and the store empty.

+As of June 2023 Habitat has now closed all of its showrooms and moved to a solely online retail business.